-Tesla's Elon Musk arrives in court to square off with SEC at contempt hearing
+Tesla's Elon Musk in court as judge weighs SEC contempt case

 Tesla, which built its reputation on luxury cars, has faced several production challenges with its Model 3 sedan, which it is counting on to reach the mass market, recently offering a version starting at $35,000.

-Wearing a dark suit and tie, Musk sat at the defense table with his lawyers in a packed courtroom, looking slightly nervous.
+Wearing a dark suit and tie, Musk sat with his lawyers in a packed courtroom before U.S. District Judge Alison Nathan.

 The SEC on Feb.
 25 accused Musk of violating his October 2018 settlement by posting material information about Tesla on Twitter six days earlier, without first seeking approval from company lawyers.